top of page

 My Herald 125 Classic

-A retrospective look at the motorcycle MOD 1 Test 2020
+A retrospective look at Passing your Motorcycle MOD 1 Test 2020

 BGT's magician/stuntman semi-finalist Matthew Stirling talks about his experience taking the MOD 1 test, earlier that day.
-Also since the sun was shining, it seemed the perfect opportunity to pull out the DJI and capture some drone footage of our motorcycles.
+Also since the sun was shining, it seemed the perfect opportunity to pull out the DJI Mavic Air and capture some drone footage of our motorcycles.
+Turned out to be Matt’s last ride on his Mutt Fat Sabbath before picking up his Triumph Bobber Black!

 Welcome to The Biking Actor